nivelle/java-all/article/ArrayList源码解读.md

         return Arrays.copyOf(elementData, size);
     }

     /**
-     * Returns an array containing all of the elements in this list in proper
+     * Returns an array containing all of the elements in this list in proper【正确的】
-     * sequence (from first to last element); the runtime type of the returned
+     * sequence【序列】 (from first to last element); the runtime type of the returned
      * array is that of the specified array.
-If the list fits in the
+If the list fits【合适】 in the
-     * specified array, it is returned therein.
+     * specified array, it is returned therein【其中】.
 Otherwise, a new array is
      * allocated with the runtime type of the specified array and the size of
      * this list.
      *